529 savings plans

 Spend less time managing investments

 Many 529 plans offer all-in-one portfolios that automatically rebalance and change their asset mix based on your child's age.
+Keep in mind, however, that our age-based options are generally designed for higher-education savings and may not be appropriate for K–12 time horizons.

 Get access to your money if you need it